li-ziyou/IL2223_lab2/README.md

 Another problem we faced is data storage.
 We wanted to store the extracted features on Hopsworks in the beginning, yet we were unable to maintain the datatype consistency after extraction and Hopsworks do not accept inconsistent datatype as stored features.
 Therefore, we used huggingface dataset to store our features.

 For the second training, the parameters used can be found in [Training Pipeline Guangzhou](https://github.com/Tilosmsh/IL2223_lab2/blob/main/Training_pipeline_guangzhou.ipynb), essentially unchanged apart from a lower learning rate.
-The training is performed on Google Colab (We did not use Modal here because Modal GPU time is expensive :<).
+The training is performed on Google Colab.
 Tracking of the training metrics is done on Tensorboard and can be found [on the page of the fine tuned model on Huggingface](https://huggingface.co/tilos/whisper-small-zh-HK/).

 This data-centric approach reduced the Word Error Rate (WER) to 60.46 using 1600 additional steps.
 (The first run failed to upload its metrics to tensorboard for tracking, due to connection error.
 The second run reduced WER to 60.96.)